 In accordance with Section 8.02 of Mountain View County’s Fire Bylaw, only the following activities are permitted under a Fire Restriction:

-All current fire and firework permits are hereby cancelled, and no new fire or firework permits will be issued until the Fire Restriction has been lifted.
+All current fire permits and fireworks permits are canceled.
+No new permits will be issued until the Fire Restriction is lifted.